deadlydog/AHKCommandPicker/ReadMe.md

 ## How To Use AHK Command Picker

+Start by [downloading the latest release][DownloadLatestReleaseUrl].
 To launch AHK Command Picker run the `AHKCommandPicker.ahk` script.

 Press the `Caps Lock` key to bring up the AHK Command Picker GUI.
 From there just type the name of the command that you want to run and hit enter to run it.
 You can still toggle Caps Lock on and off by pressing `Shift`+`Caps Lock`.